sarasaurus/Resume/Resume.md

 Phone: ###-###-####

 ###  FUN FACTS
->I built my own computer from scratch
+*  I like a __challenge__.
->I like a challenge.
+*  I built my own desktop computer from scratch and have opened up all of my electronic devices, to install screens, batteries or keyboards ~~gotta be more careful with elctronics and liquids~~.
->Most of my clothes have some paint on them somewhere.
+*  ~~Some~~ _Most_ of my clothes have some paint on them somewhere.

 ###  EDUCATION